Richard Meinertzhagen: Mandate Palestine and Israel

-From the spring of 1918 until August, he commuted between England and France, delivering lectures on intelligence to groups of officers – then was assigned full-time to France at GHQ.
-After the armistice, he attended the Paris Peace Conference in 1919 and was Edmund Allenby's chief political officer, involved in the creation of the Palestine Mandate, which eventually led to the creation of the state of Israel.
-In the film A Dangerous Man: Lawrence After Arabia (1990), which depicted the Paris Peace Conference, Meinertzhagen was a major character and was played by Jim Carter.
-His unpublished diaries hint, among other exploits, at a successful rescue attempt of one of the Czarist-Russian Grand Duchesses, possibly Tatiana (see The Romanov Conspiracies by Michael Occleshaw).
+From the spring of 1918 until August, he commuted between England and France, delivering lectures on intelligence to groups of officers.
+He was then assigned full-time to France at GHQ.
+He was made a Brevet lieutenant colonel in March 1918 and a Brevet colonel in August the same year.

+After the armistice he attended the Paris Peace Conference in 1919.
+He also served as Allenby's chief political officer, involved in the creation of the Palestine Mandate, which eventually led to the creation of the state of Israel.
 In the August 1920 Report of the Palin Commission, Meinertzhagen was attacked for an alleged bias:

 Israeli historian Tom Segev considers Meinertzhagen both a "great antisemite and a great Zionist," quoting from his Middle East Diary: "I am imbued with antisemitic feelings.
 It was indeed an accursed day that allowed Jews and not Christians to introduce to the world the principles of Zionism and that allowed Jewish brains and Jewish money to carry them out, almost unhelped by Christians save a handful of enthusiasts in England."

-In Weizmann's biography, he wrote of Meinertzhagen,"At our first meeting, he told me the following story of himself: he had been an anti-Semite, though all he had known about Jews had been what he picked up in a few casual, anti-Semitic books.
+In Weizmann's biography, he wrote of Meinertzhagen,At our first meeting, he told me the following story of himself: he had been an anti-Semite, though all he had known about Jews had been what he picked up in a few casual, anti-Semitic books.
 But he had also met some of the rich Jews, who had not been particularly attractive.
 But then, in the Near East, he had come across Aaron Aaronsohn, a Palestinian Jew, also a man of great courage and superior intelligence, devoted to Palestine.
 Aaronson was a botanist, and the discoverer of wild wheat.
 With Aaronson, Meinertzhagen had many talks about Palestine, and was so impressed by him that he completely changed his mind and became an ardent Zionist – which he has remained till this day.
 And that not merely in words.
 Whenever he can perform a service for the Jews or Palestine he will go out of his way to do so.

-In 1973 Middle East Diary was published in Hebrew, translated by Aharon Amir.